Liskutin/portfolio_Grid/README.md

 # portfolio_Grid

+EDIT: Header-bg.png is throwing error - working on it.

 The project is a result of me self-learning web development (front so far).

 As such the Portfolio utilizes HTML5, CSS3 and JavaScript [navbar, which I ented to replace in future].
 The core purpose of this project